elFarto/nvidia-vaapi-driver/README.md

 ## MPV

-Currently this only works with a build of MPV from git master.
+Currently this only works with a recent MPV version (at least 0.36.0).

 There's no real reason to run it with mpv except for testing, as mpv already supports using nvdec directly.
 The `test.sh` script will run mpv with the file provided and various environment variables set to use the newly built driver